 - 6.7.1 Policy CS18 of the WBCS encourages the retention of valued green infrastructure which contributes to the character of the landscape. - 6.7.2.
 The NPPF states that planning permission should be refused for development resulting in the loss of aged or veteran trees found outside ancient woodland, unless the need for, and benefits of, the development in that location clearly outweigh the loss. - 6.7.3.
-The Council's tree officer has been consulted raising no objections, subject to conditions.
-It is therefore considered that the proposed development would conserve the trees covered by the Tree Preservation Order in compliance with the advice contained within the NPPF, and Policy CS18 of the WBCS.
+The Council's Tree Officer has been consulted and has raised no objections, subject to conditions.
+The Tree Officer's comments are discussed at Section 6.1.2 of this report.
+It is therefore considered that the proposed development would conserve the trees covered by the various Tree Preservation Orders in compliance with the advice contained within the NPPF, and Policy CS18 of the WBCS.